joes0451/ADev/ReadMe.txt

     Greatly improved wireless connect and disconnect.
     Some Flutter improvements.
     Other improvements.

+ADev-3.3.3:
+    Fixed issue with Release and Debug builds.

 I use it for all of my own development, and try to fix what issues I see,